agentmorris/MegaDetector/megadetector.md

 ## Citing MegaDetector

-If you use the MegaDetector in a publication, please cite:
+If you use MegaDetector in a publication, please cite:
 ```BibTeX
 @article{beery2019efficient,
   title={Efficient Pipeline for Camera Trap Image Review},